Frequently Asked Questions

 3. Can students register individually or only through their school?

-Students may register either individually or through their school.
-It is important to note that a student cannot register using both methods.
 If a student registers individually, they are ineligible to register through a school or institution afterwards and are not eligible for institutional awards.

 6. I can’t remember my password.
 What should I do?

 You can reset your password using the “Forgot Password” option on the login page.
 Enter your username, set and confirm a new password, and complete the OTP verification sent to your registered email ID or mobile number.
-Once verified, your password will be updated, and you can log in to I am Samarth using the new password.
+Once verified, your password will be updated, and you can log in to I am Samarth app using the new password.

 7. I am not receiving updates for the competition.
 What should I do?